 The "Sapin 2" law of 9 December 2016 on transparency, the fight against corruption, and modernisation of the economy came into force on 1 June 2017.
 It introduces a general obligation to prevent risks of corruption and influence peddling for companies with more than 500 employees and revenue of more than €100 million.
 Once a group is subject to this obligation, its subsidiaries located in France or abroad are affected by this obligation.
 This regulation involves the operational implementation of eight measures, each of which has been the subject of specific work.
-The Group Compliance Department.
+The Group Compliance Department carried them out in consultation with the Group Compliance Department.